People

 2021–2023

 Candidate genetic variants of statin-induced myotoxicity.
-PGY-1 pharmacy resident, Stanford University.
+PGY-1 ambulatory care pharmacy resident, Stanford University.

 Cayabyab